 Thermal Management Needs

-Consider the thermal design of the Ethernet card you’re eyeing.
-Some models are built with high-quality aluminum and fins that enhance heat dissipation, improving thermal performance and longevity.
-If you’re working in a low-airflow environment, this becomes even more important to prevent overheating issues that could affect reliability.
+Think about the thermal lay-out of the Ethernet card you’re considering.
+Certain models feature premium aluminum housing and heat-dissipating fins for improved thermal performance and longevity.
+This is critical if you’re operating in a low- airflow environment to prevent overheating problems that would affect reliability.

 Form Factor Options